MalcolmTassah/Password-Manageger/Password Project/README.md

 4. Build and run the app.

 ## Notes
 - This was a team project.
-I focused on the encryption/decryption, login system, and part of the UI.
+I focused on the encryption/decryption and the login system.
 - Feel free to use the code as a learning reference, but don’t use real passwords when testing it.

 ## Why We Built It